intel/llvm/sycl/doc/SharedLibraries.md

 using it.
 But it is not user-friendly and it is very different from regular C/C++ workflow.

-Another possible scenario - use functions defined in pre-compiled device image provided by user.
+Another possible scenario - use functions defined in a pre-compiled device image provided by the user.
 Example:
 ```
 // a.cpp
 SYCL_EXTERNAL void foo();